wcharliebrown/stingray/README.md

 ### Environment Variables

-Configure the application using environment variables:
+Configure the application using environment variables.
+You can either set them directly or use a `.env` file:

+#### Option 1: Direct Environment Variables
 ```bash
 export MYSQL_HOST=localhost
 export MYSQL_PORT=3306